kinslover/TK_blog/_posts/2014-08-19-Largest-Rectangle-in-Histogram.md

 The key idea here is that in each outer loop, **we take each bar as the shortest bar in the rectangle and find the left boundary and right boundary of the maximum rectangle that takes this bar as the shortest bar**.
 Then we compute the area and update $$maxArea$$.

-**NOTE: The following two more efficient algorithms are also doing the same thing, but in a smarter way.**
+**NOTE: The following two more efficient algorithms are also doing the same thing (locate left and right boundaries), but in a smarter way.**

 <p align="center">
 <img src="{{ site.baseurl }}/images/LargestRectangleinHistogram1.png" height="260">